CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.
 > * Parameters can be in any order.
-> * Date has to be in the format DD-MM-YYYY
+> * Date and time can be in natural language format
-> * Time has to be in the format <INSERT TIME FORMAT HERE>

 ## 3.1.
 Viewing help : `help`